LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/file-referencing.md

 [!include[Reference by bytes in dotnet](../../../../../includes/rest-pki/core/file-reference-stream-dotnet.md)]

 By absolute URL.
 In this case, the API backend will download the file from your application's backend.
 The URL must be publicly accessible with the `GET` http method.
-Any authorization arguments must be embedded withing the URL itself:
+Any authorization arguments must be embedded within the URL itself:

 [!include[Reference by URL in dotnet](../../../../../includes/rest-pki/core/file-reference-url-dotnet.md)]